 The flight crew could have immediately reopened communications through their number one radio by activating the aircraft’s batteries using the emergency power switch.
 The captain’s navigational equipment would also have become operative, allowing them to “dead stick glide” in flight instrument conditions southeast towards the intended forced landing site at Dobbins.
 It is still a mystery why the pilots never activated the emergency power.
 As a result, they remained out of contact for those few critical minutes until the auxiliary power unit was started and communications were once again restored.

 It was during that brief period of time that the pilots made an unexplained 180-degree turn in the sky while the plane dropped from an altitude of 14,000 feet down to 7,000 feet, heading away from Dobbins AFB and back towards Cedartown, GA.
-The flight controller at the Hampton Control Center, who minutes earlier had turned control of Flight 242 over to the Atlanta Approach Control at Hartsfield International Airport, said that he thought the pilots were going to try and make a forced landing on the 4,000 foot runway at Cornelius Moore Airport in Cedartown, because it was only a few short miles away.
+The flight controller at the Hampton Control Center, who had by then turned control of Flight 242 over to the Atlanta Approach Control at Hartsfield International Airport, said that he thought the pilots were going to try and make a forced landing on the 4,000 foot runway at Cornelius Moore Airport in Cedartown, because it was only a few short miles away.

 At that very same moment Robert St. Martin, the controller at Hartsfield, testified that he had felt helpless as he watched the powerless aircraft on his radar make the unexplained change of course during the communications blackout, stating “I watched the aircraft heading westbound and nobody was talking to him.”
 The FAA later noted that the DC-9 could have reached Dobbins if the pilots had not made that 180-degree turn.